 "It's not my job," Adrian said, stressing the last word.
 "This was only temporary.
 You know, one last little suffering before the actual fun begins.
 You gotta pay your dues."

 I smiled at his choice of words, suddenly a little sad.
 "I can't believe you're really leaving."

 Adrian quirked his brow.
 "If you really miss me that much, why don't you come with me?"

 Laughing, I took the empty coffee cup from him, going to the backroom to rinse it.
 "Yeah, right," I murmured.
 "You don't even know where you're going yet."

 "I don't.
 That's the best part."

-I suppose that's why I had liked him so much when I had met him.
+I suppose that's why I had liked him so much when I had first met him.
 I had seen a lot of myself in him back then.
 But if Adrian had stayed the same all these years, I hadn't.
 Had I been like him by my nature – or hadn't I gone through that mysterious process of changing and growing – who knows.
-I might still be together with him, and we'd be probably be traveling God knows where even right now.
+I might still be together with him, and we'd be probably be traveling God knows where, even right now.